microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

     main()
 ```

-## Step 3: Classify live video on the Raspberry Pi
+## Classify live video on the Raspberry Pi device

-If you followed the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi), you should have an anaconda environment named `py34`.
+By following the [Raspberry Pi Setup Instructions](/ELL/tutorials/Setting-up-your-Raspberry-Pi), you now have an anaconda environment named `py34`.
 Activate the environment and run the script.

 ```shell
 source activate py34
 python pets.py
 ```

-Point your camera at different objects and see how the model classifies them.
+Point the camera at different objects and see how the model classifies them.
 Look at `dogs.txt` and `cats.txt` to see which categories the model is trained to recognize and try to show those objects to the model.
 For quick experimentation, point the camera to your computer screen, have your computer display images of different animals, and see when it barks or meows.
 If you copied the full `pets.py` script from [here](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/pets.py), you will also see the average time it takes for the model to process a single frame.

 ## Next steps
 ### Playing sounds
-A fun next step would be to introduce the playing of sounds indicate whether a dog or cat was detected.
-For
-example, a dog's bark can be downloaded [here](http://freesound.org/people/davidmenke/sounds/231762/) and a
+A fun next step would be to introduce the playing of sounds to indicate the detection of either a dog or cat.
+To do this, download a dog's bark [here](http://freesound.org/people/davidmenke/sounds/231762/) and a
-cat's meow can be downloaded [here](https://freesound.org/people/tuberatanka/sounds/110011/).

-These can be used with the `play_sound` function that's available in the `tutorial_helpers` module, to play
-sounds on your computer or on the Raspberry Pi.
-More details on playing sounds can be found in [Notes on Playing Audio](/ELL/tutorials/Notes-on-playing-audio).
+cat's meow [here](https://freesound.org/people/tuberatanka/sounds/110011/).
+These can be used with the **play_sound** function that's available in the `tutorial_helpers` module, to play sounds on your computer or on your Raspberry Pi.
+Find more details on playing sounds at [Notes on Playing Audio](/ELL/tutorials/Notes-on-playing-audio).

-Here is a video showing the result of this tutorial being modified to play a bark or meow sound when run on images in a folder:
+Here's an example of the classifier running with the audio barks and meows.

 [![screenshot](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/thumbnail.png)](https://youtu.be/SOmV8tzg_DU)

-## Advanced features

 ### Using callbacks
-The `predict` function on the ELL model provides a direct way to send input to the model and get predictions as parameters to the function.
+The **predict** function on the ELL model provides a direct way to send input to the model and get predictions as parameters to the function.

-Instead of using the `predict` function, it is sometimes useful to implement input and output callbacks that the ELL model calls when necessary.
+Instead of using the **predict** function, you can implement input and output callbacks that the ELL model calls when necessary.

 The `pets_callback.py` script from [here](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/pets_callback.py) demonstrates how to provide callbacks for the input image and the output predictions.

-First, define a class called `CatsDogsPredictor` that extends the `model.Model` class.
+First, define a class called **CatsDogsPredictor** that extends the **model.Model** class.

 ```python
 class CatsDogsPredictor(model.Model):